As an Amazon Associate I earn from qualifying purchases.

 3. If the empty space is too low, then tap on “Manage Storage.”

 4. Now to delete data from any app, select that app and then tap on “Delete Data.”

 Note: Make sure the data you are deleting is completely useless.
 And if it is important, then make sure you back up that data somewhere else before deleting it from iCloud.

 Almost 90% of problems on iPhone are solved by hard reboot.
-The method of hard rebooting the phone vary according to the iPhone model you are using.
+The method of hard rebooting the phone varies according to the iPhone model you are using.

 For iPhone 6 and older versions: Press and hold the power button along with the home button for about 10 seconds.
 After that, you are going the see the apple logo on the screen, then release the buttons to hard reboot.

-For iPhone 7 and 7 Plus: For these versions, the procedure is almost the same, but the keys you’ll have to press are Power and Volume down button.
+For iPhone 7 and 7 Plus: For these versions, the procedure is almost the same, but the keys you’ll have to press are Power and Volume down buttons.

-For iPhone 8, 8 plus and 10: In these versions, you’ll have to press three keys.
-First, press the volume up key, then volume down key, and at last, press and hold the side button.
+For iPhone 8, 8 plus, and 10: In these versions, you’ll have to press three keys.
+First, press the volume up key, then the volume down key, and at last, press and hold the side button.
 Release the side button when you see the Apple logo.